ApiLogicServer/Docs/docs/Tech-AI.md

 ### Create the database

-Sqlite is already installed in ApiLogicServer, so we can use it like this:
+Sqlite is already installed in ApiLogicServer, so we avoid database installs by using it as our target database:

 ```bash
 sqlite3 ai_customer_orders.sqlite < ai_customer_orders.sql